Information about the COVID-19 (Novel Coronavirus) pandemic can be found on the following websites:

 If you think you might have COVID-19 or have a runny nose, cough, sore throat or fever, please call the Tasmanian Public Health Hotline (1800 671 738) or your General Practitioner for advice.
 Protect those around you by following COVID Safe Behaviours such as staying 1.5m apart, washing your hands, stay at home if you're unwell and get tested, and adhere to gathering, business and travel restrictions.
-Download the Check In Tas app and check in when you visit local businesses to assist with contact tracing.
-This will be mandatory from Saturday 1st May 2021.
+Download the Check In Tas app and check in when you visit local businesses to assist with contact tracing (even if staying for less than 15minutes).

 West Tamar Council's Response to COVID-19

 The safety and well-being of staff, Councillors, volunteers and the community continues to be our top priority.

 At our April Council Meeting on Tuesday 21st of April 2020, Council approved the Community Care and Recovery Package.
 Further details can be found in the Latest News section of our website.